jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 When building a program we have certain expectations based on given inputs.
 To test these expectations we can add `assert` statements to the program or place them in tests.

-These tests also help catch bugs that break previous tested behavior when introduced, and help us answer the following questions
+These tests also help catch bugs that break previous tested behavior when introduced, and answer the following questions
 - What is similar?
 - What is different?

-A difference between our expectations and reality (the result of our programs) gives us a clue as to what changes are needed to make them match.
+A difference between our expectations and reality (the result of our programs) gives us a clue about what changes are needed to make them match.

 ## AssertionError with None

 ### <span style="color:red">**RED**</span>: make it fail

 We will create a new file in the `tests` folder named `test_assertion_error.py`.
-In this file, we will add a test named `test_assertion_errors_with_none` that uses the python `assert` keyword to intentionally trigger an `AssertionError` which will help us become more familiar with the exception
+In this file, we will add a test named `test_assertion_errors_with_none` and use the python `assert` keyword to trigger an `AssertionError` so we can become more familiar with the exception

 ```python
 import unittest